frankbo/code-catcher/README.md

 - Cinema must be in the range of 50km around the entered postalcode
 - When the script can t find the element in waitTimeout time the script stops.
-- Writing code in a file or send the code per mail.